Nicholas Schleyer is a versatile and experienced trumpeter and educator based in the Greater Boston and Providence, RI

-As a performer, he is a member of the American Band of Providence, Rhode Island under the direction of Brian Cardany, and the New England Brass Band under the direction of Terry Everson.
-He has also been a member of the Warwick Symphony Orchestra and Metropolitan Wind Symphony.
+As a performer, he has been a member of the American Band of Providence, Rhode Island under the direction of Brian Cardany, and the New England Brass Band under the direction of Terry Everson.
+He has also performed with the Warwick Symphony Orchestra, Metropolitan Wind Symphony, and Ocean State Pops Orchestra.
 At the University of Rhode Island he was a soloist with the URI Symphonic Wind Ensemble and was principal trumpet and guest conductor of the URI Symphony Orchestra.
 He is an experienced chamber musician, having performed in several groups such as the URI Brass Quintet and Trumpet Ensemble, Renaissance Five Brass Quintet, and Longy's Ensemble Uncaged.
 He performs in pit orchestras for musicals throughout New England and he performed at the Newport Jazz Festival in 2017.

 He completed degrees in Trumpet Performance, Music Education, and Piano at the Longy School of Music of Bard College and the University of Rhode Island.
 His primary teachers have included Andy Kozar, Ashley Hall, and David Wharton.
 He has also studied with George Kent, Bob Izzo, Nicholas Marcotte, and Ronald Pouliot.
 He studied piano with Manabu Takasawa, Rebecca McCourt, and Paula Ryan.